aditya2029/Amazon_Fashion_Recommendation_System/README.md

 # Amazon Fashion Recommendation System

 ## Objective:
-Given a query point, recommend similar apparel products in e-commerce.
+Given a query point (Image), recommend similar apparel products in e-commerce.

 ## Steps are as follow: